-We are starting to see a golden age for medical device start-ups.
-Two things are making this possible: cheap sensors and powerful computers.
+We are at the beginning of an unprecedented opportunity for medical device start-ups.
+This opportunity is made possible by two things: cheap sensors and powerful computers.
 Cheap sensors make it feasible to measure things directly and frequently that were difficult or impossible to measure before.
 Abundant computing power makes it possible to take advantage of this new data by feeding it into mathematical models and machine learning algorithms.

 Many start-ups have this simple business model: